 That means seven hours or more of screen time.
 We’re in pure survival mode now.

 8. Swallow your pride and take any help you can get

-If a kind stewardess offers jellybeans to help distract a kid having a meltdown, take the damn jelly beans.
-You might even have a lovely steward suggest that they mind your kids so you can go to the restroom: see that bit above about ‘going when you don’t need to go’?
-Thank your lucky stars and run for it.
+If a kind flight attendant offers jellybeans to help distract a kid having a meltdown, take the damn jelly beans.
+You might even have a lovely staff member suggest they mind your kids so you can go to the restroom.
+See that bit above about ‘going when you don’t need to go’?
+Thank your lucky stars, and run for it.
 (Honestly, Qantas is just the best for helping out frazzled parents on a flight.)
 And ask to hitch a ride on the buggy that’s often waiting when you land – it’s there for those who need special assistance, and that includes parents with young kids!
 You’ll get whizzed through to immigration, and if you’re lucky, you’ll get to jump the queue, have someone help you with a pram if you need it, and even help you get your luggage!